threefoldtecharchive/zosctl/README.md

 ### Spawning container
-Typically you want to spawn a container using flist and specifying hostname, name, and maybe extra configurations like portforwards, nics, mounts..
+Typically you want to spawn a container using flist and specifying hostname, name, and maybe extra configurations like portforwards, nics

 ```bash
 ./zos container new --name=reem2 --root="https://hub.grid.tf/tf-bootable/ubuntu:lts.flist"